RTLucassen/slideloader/README.md

 ```

 ## Example
-A minimal example of how *Slideloader* can be used for loading WSIs.
+A minimal example of how *SlideLoader* can be used for loading WSIs.
 ```
 from slideloader import SlideLoader